PATHS Training Resources

 Today it seems that just about everyone has a smartphone or tablet.
 Aside from keeping people connected with friends and family while on the go, smartphones also let people check email, get directions, stream music and play games - all through the wide variety of apps available.
 But did you know that there are also plenty of apps out there to help protect the health and safety of workers?
 Here are some links to apps that can be of assistance to PA workers.

 Display safety posters throughout your worksite to remind employees of the importance of workplace safety.
-From machine guarding to PPE to slips and falls, these posters provide excellent safety tips.
+These posters provide excellent safety tips, from machine guarding to PPE to slips and falls.

 Safety Talk Topics